-Lacke devotes an entire chapter to naked running after she realized that her running had gotten stale and she sought out a way to rejuvenate it; through more “adventurous running”.
+Lacke devotes an entire chapter to naked running after realizing that her running had gotten stale, and she sought a way to rejuvenate it; through more “adventurous running.”

 Remember when you were a kid and someone “double dog dared” you to do something?
-Naked running might be just the thing you need to rekindle your spirit, running life, and quest for new life experiences.
+Then, naked running might be just the thing you need to rekindle your spirit, running life, and quest for new life experiences.